How to sleep well when it is hot

 Keep the curtains shut during the day

-Whilst you might normally keep your curtains open during the day to let the light in – on very hot days this can make your bedroom hotter.
-Also, it is better to wait until evening before opening the windows – as the temperature outside should be lower than it is indoors by then.
+You might normally keep your curtains open during the day to let the light in.
+But on hot days this can make your bedroom hotter.
+Also, it’s better to wait until evening before opening the windows.
+The temperature outside should be lower than it is indoors by then.

 Try lightweight, natural bedding